g-jgreen/documentation/content/usage/grafana.md

 # GeoMap

 The GeoMap plugin is a custom map plugin developed by Waylay.
-To use this map simply add the plugin to a panel and add a resource through the 'edit' menu of the panel.
-The resource you add has to have longitude and latitude.
+To use this map simply add the plugin to a panel and add a resource type ID through the 'edit' menu of the panel.
+The resource type you add has to have longitude and latitude.
 Resources with the exact same latitude and longitude will be put on the same marker, just click the marker to view all the resources on that location.

 Links to Grafana template dashboards can be added to the markers.
 To add this just go to the General tab and add a 'Drilldown' link to the template dashboard.
 Make sure to check 'include time rnge' & 'include variables'. __**After this you need to go back to the metrics tab so we can add this link to the marker**__.